 The JR Rail Pass is essentially a joint pass for the majority of the JR Company trains in Japan.
-Passes are available by either a 7, 14 or 21 day period.
+Passes are available by either a 7, 14, or 21-day period.
 If you do a quick tally of individual ticket prices (especially between Tokyo, Osaka, Kyoto, and other regions) it will be worth it.
 You can use it on the JR lines in Tokyo and Kyoto which connect you between neighborhoods.
 You can purchase it through this link and it must be done so before arrival (give a few weeks to receive the pass).
 One other benefit is the ability to reserve seats on certain trains.

 *You’ll find each train station easy to navigate and the famed bullet train really is wonderful.
 Trains in Japan are timely so be prepared to arrive ahead of time.

-Other Destinations to Consider for Your Two Week Japan Itinerary:
+Other Destinations to Consider for Your Two-Week Japan Itinerary:

-There are several other destinations you can consider like even Hakone mentioned above.
+There are several other destinations you can consider as even Hakone mentioned above.
 One popular other destination is Hiroshima which is home to the Hiroshima Peace Memorial and Peace Memorial Park.
 I know so many people love to visit as the Peace Memorial Museum is incredibly special.
 A few other destinations to consider are:

 - The Alpine Route